 So Karl Marx, the political theorist whose mid-nineteenth century ideas gave rise to socialism and communism, was wrong when he said that ‘The philosophers have only interpreted the world in various ways; the point is [not to understand the world but] to change it’ (Theses on Feuerbach, 1845).
 By ‘change it’ Marx meant just make it cooperative or social or communal, but he was wrong.
-The whole ‘point’ and responsibility of being a conscious being is to understand our world and place in it, ultimately to find understanding of the human condition.
+The whole ‘point’ and responsibility of being a conscious being is to understand our world and place in it, ultimately to find understanding of our psychologically upset and corrupted human condition.
 Marx, like Sir Bob Geldof, was extrapolating from the dishonest excuse that we have savage instincts, which we therefore have no choice other than to impose ‘change’, as Marx said, upon.

 The point is, once we accept this excuse that we have savage animal instincts then that justifies the PC movement’s imposition of dogma.
-But that underpinning ‘savage animal instincts’ explanation is wrong, so the fundamentals of the left-wing’s philosophy is wrong.
+But that underpinning ‘savage animal instincts’ explanation is wrong, so the fundamental basis of the left-wing’s philosophy is wrong.
 Ours is a psychologically troubled condition—a psychosis—and understanding can heal a psychosis, so we need understanding, which is the opposite of mindless, blind dogma.
 In fact, dogma oppresses the search for knowledge, so Marx was wrong.

 Forty-four years ago at the very end of his hugely successful 13-part television series and book of the same name, The Ascent of Man, the science historian Jacob Bronowski spoke the truth when he said, ‘I am infinitely saddened to find myself suddenly surrounded in the west by a sense of terrible loss of nerve, a retreat from knowledge into – into what?
 Into…falsely profound questions [and other dishonesties that don’t]…lie along the line of what we are now able to know if we devote ourselves to it: an understanding of man himself.
 We are nature’s unique experiment to make the rational intelligence prove itself sounder than the reflex [instinct].
 Knowledge is our [proper] destiny.
 Self-knowledge, at last bringing together the experience of the arts and the explanations of science, waits ahead of us.
 It sounds very pessimistic to talk about western civilisation with a sense of retreat…[but] We are being weighed in the balance at this moment’ (1973, p.437 of 448).
 Now that was written 44 years ago, warning that our responsibility is to search for knowledge and that dogma is counter-productive, is undermining of that search.

 The great philosopher Friedrich Nietzsche similarly spoke the truth in his famous book Thus Spoke Zarathustra when he wrote, ‘There have always been many sickly people among those who invent fables and long for God [ideality]: they have a raging hate for the enlightened man and for that youngest of virtues which is called honesty…Purer and more honest of speech is the healthy body, perfect and square-built: and it speaks of the meaning of the earth [which is to fight for knowledge, ultimately self-knowledge, understanding of the human condition]…You are not yet free, you still search for freedom.
 Your search has fatigued you…But, by my love and hope I entreat you: do not reject the hero in your soul!
 Keep holy your highest hope!…War [against the oppression of dogma] and courage have done more great things than charity.
 Not your pity but your bravery has saved the unfortunate up to now…What warrior wants to be spared?
 I do not spare you, I love you from the very heart, my brothers in war!’
 (1892; tr.
 R.J.
 Hollingdale, 1961, pp.61-75 of 343).
 Again, what he means by war is the underlying battle against oppression from the condemnation of our moral ‘correct’-behaviour-insisting, dogmatic, instinctive self or soul.
-In another of his books, Beyond Good and Evil, Nietzsche similarly wrote that ‘There comes a time in a culture’s history when it becomes so pathologically soft that it takes the side of its worst enemy [non-understanding, unquestioning, dogmatic idealism]…and calls it “progress”’ (tr.
+In another of his famous books, Beyond Good and Evil, Nietzsche similarly wrote that ‘There comes a time in a culture’s history when it becomes so pathologically soft that it takes the side of its worst enemy [non-understanding, unquestioning, dogmatic idealism]…and calls it “progress”’ (tr.
 1886, sec.
 201).

-So you have Marx saying we have to impose dogma and Bronowski and Nietzsche saying no, we have to search for knowledge.
+So you have Marx saying we have to impose dogma and Jung, Bronowski and Nietzsche saying no, we have to search for knowledge.

 The problem is the more upset the human race became from searching for self-understanding without finding that relieving understanding, the longer we had to use the patently false excuse that we have savage instincts, and the more desperately we became attached to that excuse, and the more we developed that dishonest way of defending ourselves into a whole industry and culture—AND THAT’S WHAT’S HAPPENING NOW.
 Even though we all intuitively know that understanding not dogma is the answer, is what we conscious humans need, and that, in fact, dogma oppresses the search for understanding (a subconscious awareness that explains why the left-wing are so insecure and extremely defensive about their dishonest solution to the world’s problems of dogma), the pseudo idealism of the PC culture has become an all-consuming obsession by many, many people.
 In fact, it’s threatening to take over the world—as Hannity and O’Reilly pointed out, there’s only one main right-wing media outlet left standing and that’s Fox News.

 Just how developed this patently dishonest and dangerously counter-productive culture has become is that all the false biological theories that have grown from the ‘savage animal instincts’ excuse (which are summarised in [and in ]) are being used to coerce everyone into complying with the dogma—as this 2012 article titled ‘The left uses evolution to explain everything’ by the American journalist and author Dennis Prager describes (see ).
 The left-wing are so adapted to this dishonest excuse that they’re now using it to justify their culture—Prager’s article talks about ‘warning…of the danger involved in allowing the left to use science – and evolution in particular – to empower government to coerce its citizens [to, as just explained, comply with their politically correct culture of having to impose idealism on our supposed savage instincts]’, and Prager says, ‘evolution is offered as the left’s explanation for virtually everything.
-Evolution explains love [that it is due to a need to reproduce our genes —see for the real explanation of love], altruism, morality, economic behavior [as the false biological theories I have described would have us believe, these aspects of our behaviour are all supposedly driven by a need to reproduce our genes—see for the real explanation of our moral instincts], God, religion [both supposedly a result of the need to be controlled so we can better reproduce our genes—see for the real explanation of God and for the real explanation of religion], intelligence [supposedly a result of the need to manage complex social situations so we can better reproduce our genes—the real explanation for how we humans became conscious is presented in ]’, and he cites, as an example, the assertion by the left that ‘those who do not support same-sex marriage are not recognizing the indisputable, scientific fact that homosexuality is a natural phenomenon’.
+Evolution explains love [that it is due to a need to reproduce our genes—see for the real explanation of love], altruism, morality, economic behavior [as the false biological theories I have described would have us believe, these aspects of our behaviour are all supposedly driven by a need to reproduce our genes—see for the real explanation of our moral instincts], God, religion [both supposedly a result of the need to be controlled so we can better reproduce our genes—see for the real explanation of God and for the real explanation of religion], intelligence [supposedly a result of the need to manage complex social situations so we can better reproduce our genes—the real explanation for how we humans became conscious is presented in ]’, and he cites, as an example, the assertion by the left that ‘those who do not support same-sex marriage are not recognizing the indisputable, scientific fact that homosexuality is a natural phenomenon’.
 This is a classic illustration—claiming that the sex humans practice is no different from the sex animals practice when they try to reproduce their genes.
 But the truth, as explained in chapter [and summarised in F. Essay 27], is that sex as humans practice it—including homosexuality—is a result of being psychologically upset, so there’s no relationship between the homosexuality that occurs in animals and humans.
 Our behaviour is psychosis-driven.
 So that is a classic illustration of the left’s use of dishonest science: they have taken this false ‘savage instincts’ excuse for human behaviour and said it explains homosexuality in humans and used that assertion to defend same-sex marriage.

 You see this particular dishonest biology, that everything about human sexual relationships is due to a need to reproduce our genes, everywhere; for example, it’s claimed that men are attracted to young women because they’re more fertile and will more successfully reproduce our genes, when it’s the innocence, or innocent appearance, of younger women that makes them more attractive for humans’ psychosis-driven sexual destruction [again, see F. Essay 27].
 As Prager’s article goes on to say, ‘To differ with the left is not only definitionally sexist, intolerant, xenophobic, homophobic, Islamophobic, racist and bigoted (SIXHIRB as I have labeled it) – it is now against science itself.’
 This is how insidious left-wing culture is, and, again, it’s coming off this completely false idea that we have savage animal instincts.